-The general structure of the buildable land (supply) analysis is based on the methods used for Metro's buildable lands inventory included with the 2018 Urban Growth Report, Appendix 2.77 ECONorthwest used GIS data with the Metro BLI as a starting point for determining buildable employment land in Sherwood.
+The general structure of the buildable land (supply) analysis is based on the methods used for Metro's buildable lands inventory included with the 2018 Urban Growth Report, Appendix 2.78 ECONorthwest used GIS data with the Metro BLI as a starting point for determining buildable employment land in Sherwood.
 The buildable lands inventory uses methods and definitions that are consistent with OAR 660-009 and OAR 660-024.
 The steps in the inventory were:

-- Generate employment "land base."
-This involved "clipping" the tax lots in the Sherwood City Limits, Tonquin Employment Area, and Brookman Annexation Area that were designated as employment lands in the Metro BLI78 and intersecting them with the comprehensive plan layer.
+- ♣ Generate employment "land base."
+This involved "clipping" the tax lots in the Sherwood City Limits, Tonquin Employment Area, and Brookman Annexation Area that were designated as employment lands in the Metro BLI79 and intersecting them with the comprehensive plan layer.
 The GIS function was followed by a quality assurance step to review the output and validate that the resulting dataset accurately represents all lands designated for employment use in the Sherwood City Limits, Tonquin Employment Area, and Brookman Annexation Area. - Classify lands.
-Each tax lot was classified into one of the following categories, using Metro's classification system as a starting point and reviewed by City staff: - Vacant land - Potentially redevelopable land79
+Each tax lot was classified into one of the following categories, using Metro's classification system as a starting point and reviewed by City staff: - Vacant land - o Potentially redevelopable land80 - Developed or exempt land - ♣ Identify constraints.
+The City identifies areas in steep slopes (over 15%), landslide hazard areas, wetlands, public facilities, floodways, Title 3 stream and floodplain protection areas, and Title 13 riparian corridors and upland habitats.
+These areas are deducted from lands that were identified as vacant or potentially redevelopable.
+To estimate the constrained area within each tax lot, all

-77 Appendix 2 Buildable Lands Inventory, 2018 Urban Growth Report (Discussion draft).
+78 Appendix 2 Buildable Lands Inventory, 2018 Urban Growth Report (Discussion draft).
 Metro.
-June 2018. https://www.oregonmetro.gov/sites/default/files/2018/07/03/UGR_Appendix2_Buildable_Lands_Inventory.pdf https://www.oregonmetro.gov/sites/default/files/2018/07/03/UGR_Appendix2_Buildable_Lands_Inventory.pdf.
+June 2018. oregonmetro.gov/sites/default/files/2018/07/03/UGR_Appendix2_Buildable_Lands_Inventory.pdf

-78 Metro defined employment land by zone as "ZONE_GEN in ('COM', 'IND', 'MUR')."
+79 Metro defined employment land by zone as "ZONE_GEN in ('COM','IND','MUR')."

-79 Metro used a "strike-price method" to determine redevelopment potential for each tax lot.
+80 Metro used a "strike-price method" to determine redevelopment potential for each tax lot.
 A full description of the method is available in the 2018 Urban Growth Report: